dat-ecosystem-archive/docs/docs/cookbook/publish.md

 ## Using Git with `dat.json`

 You might want to be able to get the collaborative benefits of git along with the benefits of fast data download, versioning, p2p, and deduplication with dat.
-All you have to do is include the `dat.json` file in your git repository, and tell people to type `dat clone` for them to get the latest version of your data.
-Now, when someone clones your git repository, they can download your data by simply typing `dat clone dat.json`, and the url in the dat.json will be used to download the dat.
+All you have to do is include the `dat.json` file in your git repository, and tell people to type `dat clone .` for them to get the latest version of your data.
+Now, when someone clones your git repository, they can download your data by simply typing `dat clone .` or `dat clone dat.json`, and the url in the dat.json will be used to download the dat.

 To save space in your git repo, you probably want to add `.dat` to your `.gitignore` file in your git repository to make sure none of dat's metadata is included.
 Dat by default ignores your `.git` folder, so you don't have to worry about that.